friendtech33-DAO/ft33-docs/docs/security/01_roles.md

 ![](/gitbook/assets/security-diagrams/olympus-price.svg)

 ## BondManager.sol
-Policy that manages the auctions and the issuance of OHM Bonds.
+Policy that manages the auctions and the issuance of FTW Bonds.

 **Dependencies**
 - `ROLES` module